Green roofs are now common enough to have pervaded the public lexicon.

 Getting started with your own green roof isn’t as hard as you might think.

-Sure, you need to know a whole lot – things like structural loading capacity, slope and the roof’s existing materials (drainage systems, waterproofing, electrical, et cetera).
+Sure, you need to know a whole lot about green roof design – things like structural loading capacity, slope and the roof’s existing materials (drainage systems, waterproofing, electrical, et cetera).

 If you build urban spaces for a living, maybe you only have a question or two – in which case you can get started with a bit of consulting stat.

-On the other hand, if you’re a homeowner, building owner or manager, or another individual without a lot of green roofing experience, we’ve got your back as well.
+On the other hand, if you’re a homeowner, building owner or manager, or another individual without a lot of green roofing experience, maybe you don't know much at all.
+That's okay; we’ve got your back as well.

-Our goal here at Ecogardens is to provide the greenest possible green roof experience, from the first day of the project to the day the first butterfly moves in.
+Our goal here at Ecogardens is to provide the greenest possible green roof experience, from project inception to the day the first butterfly moves in.
 We do so by testing components obsessively, ensuring they work together seamlessly, treating each project as unique and stewarding your site long into the future - all for an affordable cost.

 We also offer first aid services to help a struggling green roof.